The Apprenticeship Program

 Level Three- Ongoing Apprenticeship

 After the inititial nine months, students may be accepted into a longer period of apprenticeship to work on various shop and historical projects.
 This stage of the apprenticeship has no definite time period but is based on available space, the aptitude of the apprentice, and the judgment of the head instructor.
-No fee and, in exceptional cases, with compensation to the apprentice.
+Tuition not charged for this segment since advanced students contribute time to the project at hand.